simoncar/melliodora/README.md

 add a file name .env to your root directory

 FIREBASE_APIKEY=yourKeyHere
-FIREBASE_MESSAGESENDERID=yourSenderIDHere

-(we are using gitHub actions, so also add FIREBASE_APIKEY and FIREBASE_MESSAGESENDERID to your github secrets)
+(we are using gitHub actions, so also add FIREBASE_APIKEY to your github secrets)

 # Code